 Garwood shows why and how science can be threatened and is being threatened.
 This includes John Hampden‘s (1819-1891) discrediting of journalists 1870 (p.
 76), who probably had quite similar reasons for media bashing as Donald Trump had and openly described them in February 2016.
 If you want to make a living as influencer, you need to control the presentation of knowledge.
 To understand that is as important today as it was in the 19th century.
 It is amazing how similar the 21st century anti-scientific populism is to what happened since “Parallax” started his flat earth business in the Victorian Britain.
 And he meant business.

-Among what the The Hunting of the Snark is about, one issue is reasoning.
+Among the issues the The Hunting of the Snark is about, one of them perhaps might be reasoning.
 There are several remedies against bad reasoning.
 One of them is clear thinking.
 That is what Kwame Anthony Appiah‘s Thinking It Through – An Introduction to Contemporary Philosophy is about.
 It also is available as eBook.